fullysprinkled/zendesk_python_scripts/README.md

 # zendesk_api_scripts
-Scripts for extracting data via Zendesk's Jira integration API and more
+Collection of scripts for Zendesk's Support API and Jira integration.
+Written a while ago and reuploaded — in need of better structure